-Course Code Course Name Hou Total

-L Т Р Credits

-EC3CO05 Circuit Analysis and Synthesis 3 1 2 5
+Course Code Course Name Hou rs per W eek Total Course Coue L Т Р Credits EC3CO05 Circuit Analysis and Synthesis 3 1 2 5

-- CLO01 To learn the basic concepts of circuit theory & importance of network simplification - CLO02 To understand the behavior of various circuit elements under different sources and to learn various theorems useful for network simplification. - CLO03 To learn behavior of circuits in time domain and frequency domain - CLO04 To learn various two port model and can evaluate two port network parameters - CLO05 To understand the difference between analysis and synthesis & to learn various analysis and synthesis techniques.
+- CLO01 To learn the basic concepts of circuit theory & importance of network simplification - CLO02 To understand the behaviour of various circuit elements under different sources and to learn various theorems useful for network simplification. - CLO03 To learn behaviour of circuits in time domain and frequency domain - CLO04 To learn various two port model and can evaluate two port network parameters - CLO05 To understand the difference between analysis and synthesis & to learn various analysis and synthesis techniques.